rackerlabs/raxmetrics-perf-test-scripts/README.md

 * `[grinder.bf.]name_fmt` - Default is `org.example.metric.%d`.

 * `[grinder.bf.]throttling_group.<name>.max_requests_per_minute` - Create a throttling group with the given `name`.
 The value of the property is taken as the throttling group's `max_requests_per_minute` parameter.
 By default, no throttling groups are created if no properties are specified.
-* `[grinder.bf.]throttling_group.<name>.type` - Optionally specify the type of
-throttling group.
-Possible values are `smooth` and `default`. `default` divides time up into 60-second intervals.
-Requests will run at full speed until the limit is reached, and then the throttler will block all requests until the 60-second interval has elapsed.
-This tends to cause "bursts" of requests, interleaved with periods of silence. `smooth` tries to space out requests evenly, such that there are no great bursts, but tends to allow slightly fewer total requests than `max_requests_per_minute`.
-If the property is not specified, or if it is empty, or it is not one of the allowed values, `default` is assumed.

 * `[grinder.bf.]ingest_weight` - Default is `15`.
 * `[grinder.bf.]ingest_num_tenants` - Ingestion threads randomly generate a numerical tenant id in the range of `[0,ingest_num_tenants)`.
 Change this property to control how many different tenant id's are used when sending standard metrics to the service.
 Default is `4`.